jreisinger/docs/notes/aws/iam.md

 ## Roles

-* IAM identity
+* assumed by other principals (similar to `sudo`)
 * Associated with permission policies (inline, managed)
-* assumed by other principals
-* similar to `sudo`
-* similar to user but in addition has role trust policy

 ## Permission policies and boundaries

 Permission policies (grant permissions to perform actions)

 * identity-based policies
-  * (AWS- or customer-)managed: standalone resource, version controlled, can be associated with 1+ IAM users, groups or roles
+  * standalone resource, version controlled
+  * can be associated with 1+ IAM users, groups or roles
+  * AWS- or customer-managed
-  * inline: embedded with (parameter of) IAM user, group or role
+  * inline: embedded within IAM user, group or role
 * resource-based policies
   * new element: Principal
   * Principal values vary by resource